 For every local business, having a Google My Business (GMB) listing is really important.
-If you don’t have a listing or the one you have hasn’t been updated in a really long time, you are losing out on attracting potential customers.
-It’s been said that a Google My Business listing is your new home page of your website.
+If you don’t have a listing or the one you have hasn’t been updated in a really long time, you’re losing out on attracting potential customers.
+It’s been said that a Google My Business listing is the new home page of your website.

 Before we get to what the benefits of Google My Business are, we need to explain what it is.

 For a quick recap for those who aren’t familiar with this, Google My Business is a free listing on Google to help promote local businesses online.
-It’s a tool which enables business owners to manage how they appear online across Google and make their business stand out.
+It’s a tool that enables business owners to manage how they appear across Google and make their business stand out.

 The key points here are that it helps you stand out and it’s free.
-You might be thinking that a listing isn’t worth the time and effort, but I’m here to tell you that it most certainly is and here are some great reasons why.
+You might be thinking that a listing isn’t worth the time and effort, but it most certainly is and here are some great reasons why.

 Benefits of Google My Business

-Type in a product or service you are looking for into Google and it will return a map section with three listings.
+Type in a product or service you’re looking for into Google and it will return a map section with three listings.
 This is called the map-pack.

-In this example of local plumbers, you’d probably pick the second listing because it has the most reviews.
-I know I would.
-By being in the map-pack, you get in front of the searcher right away.
+In this example of local plumbers, you’d probably pick the first listing because it has the most reviews.
+By being in the map pack, you get in front of the searcher right away.
 When it comes to products, research shows that 72% of consumers who perform a local search visit a store within 5 miles of their current location.

 2. Develops trust